 Photo credit: Jordan Kirk

 Chia-Lun Chang is the author of One Day We Become Whites (No, Dear/Small Anchor Press, 2016).
+Recent work appears in the Apogee, Brooklyn Poets, Poetry Society of America, Pinwheel and Sink Review.
 She has received support from Jerome Hill Artist Fellowship, Lower Manhattan Cultural Council, Tofte Lake Center, Vermont Studio Center and Poets House.
 Born and raised in New Taipei City, Taiwan, she lives in New York City.

 Alisha Mascarenhas is a poet, editor and occasional translator whose work has appeared in various journals and publications, and featured at the Never Apart Gallery in Montréal and the Young Writers Festival in Paris.
 Alisha is co-editor of READ: a journal of inter-translation and holds a BA in Post-Colonial Feminist Poetics from the Simone de Beauvoir Institute at Concordia University and an MFA in Writing from Pratt Institute in Brooklyn, where she now lives.